 Reckoning, Inc. is 501(c)3 nonprofit organization whose mission is to examine the legacy of slavery in America, and to create ways for communities to engage with this information through research projects, media productions, educational curricula, online content, and other means.
 Since the 2020 premier of our public radio and podcast series, The Reckoning, our organization’s activities have expanded to include several different initiatives.

 Our eventual goal is to research all 23,700 African American men who enlisted in Kentucky, or was born in Kentucky but enlisted elsewhere.
 Our starting point, though, is to focus on approximately 750 soldiers from nine counties in Kentucky that surround Louisville.
 To do this, we are using a variety of archival documents, including slave schedules, church records, wills, estate inventories, pension documents, census data, and newspapers to create a database record for each soldier and his family with links to primary source documents as well as a family tree.
-The results of all this research are published on this website, with new information added regularly.
+The results of this research are published in a searchable database, with new information being added regularly.

 If you would like to make a tax-deductible donation of any amount to support this project, please go to our donation page.